-Just a brief mish-mosh of odd and ends from the VHS era this time around: a Fulci film, an HP Lovecraft adaptation, and a “family” horror flick.
+Just a brief mish-mosh of 80s horror and 90s horror odds and ends from the VHS era.
+This time around: a Fulci film, an HP Lovecraft adaptation, and a “family” horror flick.

 MANHATTAN BABY (1982)